wieckingcp23/vmi-team1-capstone-squarevision/README.md

 File Descriptions:
-main.py -  the real-time object recognition using OpenCV coco.names - the list of objects that OpenCV can recognize (DO NOT EDIT) frozen_inference_graph.pb - trained OpenCV algorithim (DO NOT EDIT) ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt - runs the OpenCV algorithim (DO NOT EDIT)
+main.py -  the real-time object recognition using OpenCV image_dect.py - recognizes objects in still images using OpenCV - basis for the main.py code coco.names - the list of objects that OpenCV can recognize (DO NOT EDIT) frozen_inference_graph.pb - trained OpenCV algorithim (DO NOT EDIT) ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt - runs the OpenCV algorithim (DO NOT EDIT)